Tryouts Main Page

 As stated above, current Real players are observed throughout the soccer season at both trainings and matches by members of the Real coaching staff to ensure placement on the most appropriate team for the ensuing season.
-Non-Real and Real Recreational players considering placement on a Real competitive team need to be observed at a team training for evaluation – (Click Here).
-This needs to be completed prior to May 16th to best evaluate your player and permit your player to evaluate Real.
-Prior to training with a Real Colorado team, it is important for you to inform your existing club of this intent to avoid uncomfortable conversations later.
+Non-Real and Real Recreational players currently U11 and older who are considering placement on a Real competitive team need to be observed at a team training for evaluation – (Click Here).

-- Registration fees are due in full OR if chosen, payments begin, on June 10th.
+- Registration fees are due in full OR if chosen, payments begin, in June

 Frequently Asked Questions